AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/basic-features/page-layout-view.md

 feature: Workfront Proof, Digital Content and Documents
 exl-id: 28aff312-1803-44d4-953c-1298e039edbf
 ---
-# Page Layout on the Views Tab in Workfront Proof
+# Page Layout on the Views Tab in [!DNL Workfront Proof]

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product [!DNL Workfront] Proof.
+>This article refers to functionality in the standalone product [!DNL Workfront Proof].
 For information on proofing inside [!DNL Adobe Workfront], see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

-You can adjust the page layout on the Views tab.
+You can adjust the page layout on the [!UICONTROL Views] tab.
 The following layout options are available:

 ## List